A private water supply (PWS) is any water supply which is not provided by a water company (such as South West Water).

 Charges

 Council interaction regarding private water supplies is a chargeable service.
-You can check for relevant fees in our environmental health and licensing fees document.
+You can check our environmental health and licensing fees for the relevant fee.

 Some Frequently Asked Questions